 Drinking enough water every day is of great importance when it comes to the body's normal functioning.
-But did you know that nearly 80% of Americans say they do not drink enough water daily?
+But did you know that nearly of people say they do not drink enough water daily?
 We've listed eight reasons below why it is so important to drink enough water during the day.

 - Water Is an Essential Nutrient